Dhruva2/MinimallyDisruptiveCurves.docs/content/docs/tipstricks.md

 But maybe a small (absolute) \\(L2\\) change in parameter 1 would be very significant for you, and a big (absolute) \\(L2\\) change in parameter 2 would not be.

-- If your parameters don't cross zero (i.e. they are only positive or negative) then use the `logabs_transform` to consider relative, rather than absolute \\(L2\\) changes in parameters.
+- If your parameters don't cross zero (i.e. they are only positive or negative) then use the `LogAbsTransform()` to consider relative, rather than absolute \\(L2\\) changes in parameters.
 IE \\(0.01 \\to 0.02\\) is the same as \\(100 \\to 200\\).

-- Otherwise, use `bias_transform` to weight the importance of absolute changes in different parameters.
+- Otherwise, use `ScaleTransform()` to weight the importance of absolute changes in different parameters.
 The more uniform this is, **the faster the MD curve will evolve**, heuristically.

-Using these, and other transformation structures, are demonstrated in the Examples notebook: `transforming_costs.ipynb`.
+Using these, and other transformation structures, are demonstrated in the Example scripts.

 ### Run curves twice

 …if you want to maximise numerical accuracy.

-Check which parameters are significantly changing over the curve, and fix all the other parameters using `only_free_parametes`, for the second run.
+Check which parameters are significantly changing over the curve, and fix all the other parameters using `FixedParamsTransform()`, for the second run.

 Of course…your curve might rely on apparently small changes in ‘‘unimportant’ parameters on the first curve.
 But that's useful information!